-Owen G. Parry (b.1983, Wales)
+Owen G. Parry (he/him)

-I am a London based multidisciplinary artist, researcher and lecturer working in visual arts, theatre, publications and the internet.
-My work has been included in exhibitions and public programmes internationally in UK, Ireland, Belgium, Finland, Canada, South Korea and USA.
-I am currently Lecturer in Critical Studies MA Fine Art at Central Saint Martins, University of the Arts London.
+I am a London based artist, performer, and writer.
+My practice explores the connectedness of visual art, performance, and queer cultures with pop fandom, mythmaking, and the vernacular web.
+I am Lecturer in Critical Studies Fine Art at Central Saint Martins, University of the Arts London.

 I completed a PhD on Trashy Tendencies in Contemporary Art and Performance at Goldsmiths in 2014.
 I initiated the Fan Riot project in 2015 exploring fandom as a subversive network that drove the internet, including a Post-doctoral Fellowship at The Institute of Advanced Studies in the Humanities, University of Edinburgh 2018-19.
-I have also held Research positions on two Arts & Humanities Research Council (AHRC) funded projects including Staging Decadence at Goldsmiths 2020–2022 and Performance Matters at Goldsmiths and Live Art Development Agency 2009-12.
+I have also held Research posts on 2 Arts & Humanities Research Council (AHRC) projects including Staging Decadence at Goldsmiths 2020–2022 and Performance Matters at Goldsmiths and Live Art Development Agency 2009-12.

 I have taught on programmes including BA Fine Art Critical Studies at Goldsmiths and MA Body in Performance at Trinity Laban Conservatoire of Music & Dance and others.